Home » How to Remove Urine Stains from Bathroom Floor?

 Baking Soda, Vinegar, and Dishwashing Liquid

-A combination of products is the best way to remove stubborn urine stains from the bathroom floor.
-Baking soda, vinegar, and dishwashing liquid can be combined to make a perfect solution for cleaning stains from ceramic tile, porcelain, laminate, linoleum, vinyl flooring, stone tile, and more.
+Baking soda, vinegar, and dishwashing liquid can make a perfect solution for cleaning stains from ceramic tile, porcelain, laminate, linoleum, vinyl flooring, stone tile, and more.

 Materials Required: